linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 8-Markets, Meltdowns, and Arbitrage/Case Study of JP Morgan.md

 ---
+title: Case Study of JP Morgan
 parent_directory: Class 8-Markets, Meltdowns, and Arbitrage
-title: Class 8 - Case Study of JP Morgan
-tags:
-aliases:
+formatted: 2025-12-21 05:15:00 AM
+formatter_model: claude-sonnet-4-5-20250929
+cli_tool: opencode
+primary_tags:
-  - Case Study of JP Morgan
+  - JP Morgan risk management
+  - Chief Investment Office losses
+  - synthetic credit portfolio
+  - London whale trading
+secondary_tags:
+  - Basel III regulations
+  - VaR breaches
+  - governance failures
-  - JP Morgan
+  - derivatives speculation
-parent_folder: Class 8-Markets, Meltdowns, and Arbitrage
-subfolder:
-key_concepts:
 cssclasses: academia
 ---

 # Case Study of JP Morgan

-# From a forthcoming book by
+## From a forthcoming book by

-# Basel III: Proposals for a Better Banking Regime (The Wiley Finance Series) [Hardcover]
+## Basel III: Proposals for a Better Banking Regime (The Wiley Finance Series) [Hardcover]

 By Adrian Docherty and Franck Viort (ChicagoBooth MBA)

-# © Adrian Docherty and Franck Viort
+## © Adrian Docherty and Franck Viort

-# 4.8 JP Morgan
+## 4.8 JP Morgan

 JP Morgan counts undisputedly as one of the major winners in the crisis, its reputation as a "rock" for the financial system staying virtually unscathed, at least until May 2012.
 JP Morgan is the largest bank in the US with 259,000 employees, a diversified range of operations, a strong capital base (stock holder equity of USD 204bn at the end of 2012) and an exceptional ability to grow through external acquisitions.
 Total net revenue for 2012 reached 97bn and net income USD 21bn.

 Chase Manhattan bank is itself the result of the merger more than 1,200 predecessor institutions, including:

-J.P.
+- J.P.
 Morgan (2000);
 - Chemical bank which merged with Chase Manhattan in 1996 after it merged with Manufacturers Hanover (in New York City) in 1991;
 - Bank One in 2004, after it merged with First Chicago, and National Bank of Detroit (in the Midwest);
 - and more recently as a consequence of the subprime crisis, Bear Stearns and Washington Mutual;

 What distinguishes the losses of the Chief Investment Office (CIO) from other banks is not only that they involve one of the most highly regarded player, but that they occur nearly four years after the events of 2008 and after a new regulation designed to stabilize the financial system was introduced.
 Rumors of major losses at the CIO in May 2012 caught the market's attention, not just because of the magnitude of the losses, but because this revealed an unexpected reality in one of the best run institutions at times of high skepticism on the value of banking.
 In the words of the New York Times editorial board "Recklessness, tied to speculation in derivatives, still pervades the banking system and still puts the public at risk. (…) JP Morgan saga is a reminder that big banks are too big to fail, to manage, to regulate and to prosecute".

-# A recognized leader in risk-management
+## A recognized leader in risk-management

-JP Morgan, which counts among the strongest global banks, is at the center of the US economy and played a pivotal role in the rescue of many failed institutions during the crisis, either to structure a lending facility (AIG) when approached by the US Treasury, or help the consolidation

-to avoid the bankruptcy of one of its competitors and to stabilize the financial system (Bear Stearns, Washington Mutual).
+JP Morgan, which counts among the strongest global banks, is at the center of the US economy and played a pivotal role in the rescue of many failed institutions during the crisis, either to structure a lending facility (AIG) when approached by the US Treasury, or help the consolidation to avoid the bankruptcy of one of its competitors and to stabilize the financial system (Bear Stearns, Washington Mutual).
 JP Morgan itself has been a pioneer in many of the risk management tools including the development of Value-at-Risk (VaR) and offers advisory services in risk management to its clients.
 JP Morgan's approach to risk is best described with its own words "Generally speaking, a robust risk management framework is based on five essential components: a strong corporate governance that diffuses a positive risk culture from the top to the bottom of the organisation, a coherent and exhaustive set of policies and procedures, the technological capability to extract data about the organisation's performance and the risk of its uncertain environment, know-how in measuring this uncertainty, and finally, its ability to monitor risk on an ongoing basis in order to optimise the risk taking process."2

 In contrast with all the failed institutions, the success of JP Morgan could was providing an evidence of the benefits of banking when it was in the hands of a well-run, prudent and well-diversified institution.
 This expertise, widely recognized by the industry, has won JP Morgan many awards including:

 - Derivatives House of the Year (Risk, 2012)
-Equity Derivatives House of the Year (Risk, 2012)
+- Equity Derivatives House of the Year (Risk, 2012)
 - Commodity and Energy Derivatives House of the Year (Risk, 2012)
 - Commodity Derivatives House of the Year (IFR, 2011)
 - Best Bank for Credit Derivatives and Credit Derivatives Research (Credit, 2011)

-# Specificity of the CIO
+## Specificity of the CIO

 JP Morgan had established the CIO as a separate entity in 2005, acting like a dedicated fund manager reporting directly to the senior management.
 As of December 31, 2011, it had 428 employees, consisting of 140 traders and 288 middle and back office 22 employees.
 The CIO's primary responsibility is to compensate some of the credit risk that JPMorgan faces as a lender and actively manage risk-weighted assets (RWA).
 But the CIO's responsibility is also to manage the excess between JPMorgan's deposits and loans and engage into long term investments with the objective of generating revenues at the Treasury level.
 At the end of 2012, the size of the portfolio invested by the CIO amounted to about USD 360 billion (USD \$1.1 trillion in deposits minus USD 700 billion in loans).
 These numbers are consistent with JP Morgan's consolidated balance-sheet, which exhibits an excess of deposits over loans: